 Landscaping mistakes – who doesn’t make them?
 I am reposting this article, originally posted by Bob Villa and published here, to encourage some of our disheartened readers that even pros make landscaping gardening mistakes.
-So, here it goes:
+So, read on to learn more about landscaping mistakes.

 Green Thumbs Make Landscaping Mistakes Too